GONIISTIUS FRANCISI - (BURRIDGE, 2004)

 Distribution

-Southwestern Pacific; Lord Howe Island, New Caledonia, Norfolk Island, Kermadec Islands.
+Southwestern Pacific: Lord Howe Island, New Caledonia, Norfolk Island, Kermadec Islands.

 Biology